Dhia-zorai/qr-code/README.md

 This project helped me refresh my css skills.
 ```

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

 ### Useful resources

-- [Example resource 2](https://flexboxfroggy.com/) - This is a simple yet an amazing game for anyone who wants to learn or remember flexbox.
+- [FlexBox Froggy](https://flexboxfroggy.com/) - This is a simple yet an amazing game for anyone who wants to learn or remember flexbox.
 I'd recommend it to anyone wanting to improve their flexbox skill.